CSE396-Group10-2024/PAES-MOBILE-APPLICATION/README.md

 ### Authentication
 Log in to the app using your credentials.
 If you don’t have an account, sign up using the registration feature.

+## Usage Instructions

+### Authentication
+Log in to the app using your credentials.
+If you don’t have an account, sign up using the registration feature.

 **Login Screen:**
 ![Login Screenshot](readme_images/login.png)